karan220504/Blinkit-Sales-Customer-Insights-Dashboard/README.md

 - **Format**: Microsoft Excel (`.xlsx`)
 - **Contents**: Item details, outlet information, sales data, item ratings, and other attributes.
-- The dataset was cleaned and visualized using a BI tool (e.g., Power BI / Excel / Tableau).
+- The dataset was cleaned and visualized using a BI tool (e.g., Power BI / Excel).

 ---